 - biliary tract problems

-- if you have head injuries or are in a condition where you have increased pressure within your head
+- head injuries or a condition where you have increased pressure within your head

 - stomach (abdominal) pains

 - severe mental problems or hallucinations (seeing or hearing things that are not really there)

 It may not be safe for you to be given TEMGESIC if you have any of these conditions.

 Tell your doctor if you are currently taking or have been taking other opioid medicines or drugs.
 Some people who are taking or using opioid medicines or drugs may experience opioid withdrawal effects when they are given TEMGESIC.